 Farmington in San Juan County, New Mexico — The American Mountains (Southwest)

 Other nearby markers.
 At least 6 other markers are within 13 miles of this marker, measured as the crow flies.
-Footloose in Farmington: (approx. 0.4 miles away); Harriet Belle Amsden Sammons (1876-1954) (approx. 2.3 miles away); a different marker also named Farmington (approx. 4 miles away); Salmon Ruin (approx. 10.3 miles away); City of Bloomfield (approx. 11.1 miles away); Aztec Ruins National Monument (approx. 12.7 miles away).
+Farmington, New Mexico (approx. 0.4 miles away); Harriet Belle Amsden Sammons (1876-1954) (approx. 2.1 miles away); a different marker also named Farmington (approx. 4.3 miles away); Salmon Ruin (approx. 10 miles away); City of Bloomfield (approx. 10.8 miles away); Aztec Ruins National Monument (approx. 12.7 miles away).

 More about this marker.
 Most experts disagree that the Navajo word "Tota'" means "waters, three" (three rivers).
 It actually means "waters [flowing] together", or place where the rivers meet.
 In Farmington the Animas and LaPlata rivers flow into the San Juan.

 Regarding Footloose in Farmington:.
 Approximately 8 blocks of Farmington's downtown area was placed on the National Register of Historic Places on December 20, 2002.
 It features late 19th and early 20th-century buildings.
 Farmington has long been the commercial hub of the Four Corners region and has a population nearly 4 times that of Durango, Colorado (50 miles to the north).
 On weekends many people come to Farmington to do their shopping from the Navajo, Southern Ute, and Apache Reservations and from small towns in a 60-mile radius.